John Martin (headmaster)

-John Martin (c.
-1814 – 9 July 1876) was a schoolmaster in Adelaide, South Australia.
+John Martin (1814 – 9 July 1876) was a schoolmaster in Adelaide, South Australia.

 History

-John Martin arrived in South Australia sometime before 1850, and settled at Tungkillo where he served as a catechist and school master, then founded the Angas Street Academy in Adelaide in 1852.
+John Martin was born in Stithians, Cornwall, where he was baptized on 29 July 1814 and taught in the village school.
+He arrived in South Australia on 21 November 1849, and settled at Tungkillo, where he served as a catechist and school master.

-By the end of that year the school was conducted in Pirie Street where it continued to 1856.

-John Martin ran the Fellenberg Commercial School on Pulteney Street from 1859, then on Hindmarsh Square from 1861.
+John Martin founded the Angas Street Academy in Adelaide in 1852.
+By the end of that year the school was conducted in Pirie Street, where it continued to at least 1856.
+By June 1857 it was in Freeman Street.
+In 1858 it moved to the premises of the Pulteney Street School (precursor of Pulteney Grammar School), which John Martin leased for three years.
+In 1858 he was chairman of the South Australian Preceptors' Association.
+In 1859 Martin named his school the Fellenberg Commercial School, after the Swiss Educationalist Philipp Emanuel von Fellenberg (1771-1844).
+It moved finally to Hindmarsh Square in July 1861.

 He was universally regarded as an excellent teacher and a stern disciplinarian, but his use of the cane seems excessive, even for those days: